1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 Side pockets can make it more practical.

-No pocket can make it cleaner and easier to brand.
+No pocket can make the front cleaner and easier to brand.

 None of these choices is automatically right.

-The best option depends on the product’s role, target market, logo plan, cost level, and bulk production requirements.
+The best pocket option depends on the product’s role, target market, logo plan, fabric weight, cost level, and bulk production requirements.

 That is why pocket design should be discussed before sampling starts, not after the first sample is already made.